Eight Common Fears That Men Have of Making a Commitment

 Because of the strong mothering pressure that most men experience growing up, fear of being controlled is also a common pattern.
 In my experience, men value their independence and freedom even more greatly than women.
 Remember that in order to define their own separate identities, they really had to pull away from their mother early on in their lives.
 This battle for a separate identity is, according to some scholars on gender differences, harder for men than women.[ii]
 As a result, many men grow up with a view of women as weights that hold them down or as controlling objects that won’t let them go.
 You can hear these fears echoed in the phrases men use, like, “the ball and chain,” and “she had me by the balls.”
 It’s easy to see then how marriage becomes the definite marker of an imbalance of power—where the woman-as-wife simply takes over the man’s life.

 When the fear of smothering is very strong, it leads to classic commitment phobia.
-Talk of a future makes this guy quiet, nervous, upset or angry.
+Talk of a future makes this guy quiet, nervous, upset, or angry.
 He may be reluctant to act like he’s in a couple when you are with friends or out in public.
 He may only speak in the first person, saying “I” instead of “we” or “me” instead of “us.”
 He may keep you away from his friends and family.
 Guys who are afraid of smothering may be in an on-again-off-again relationship for years—where he always seems to want you when you break up because he then feels free and unencumbered—yet he just cannot pull the trigger and commit when you are together because it feels like he is losing his independence.

 If the relationship has progressed to having regular sex, he may need to make an escape by asking you to leave or going home instead of spending the night.
 He may feel distant and emotionally unavailable to you.
 He may say he is not sure what love really is or that he is incapable of experiencing love.
 This is the guy who comes right out and says that he does not believe in love and marriage or getting serious and settling down with one person.

 No matter how much love he feels, this is a man who is terrified of jumping fully into a long-term relationship.
 Bottom line: he believes he can’t be himself and fully be with a woman.
 In his view, he has to give up the lead role in his own life if he is stuck in a supporting role with you and/or the children.
-It seems like his golf, buddies, bar days, sports, even the Super Bowl are going to be ripped away by the all-powerful, all-controlling vortex of the couple.
-For this man, commitment, love and marriage mean being trapped in a cage from which there is no escape.
+It seems like his golf, buddies, bar days, sports, and even the Super Bowl are going to be ripped away by the all-powerful, all-controlling vortex of the couple.
+For this man, commitment, love, and marriage mean being trapped in a cage from which there is no escape.

 Fear of Being Controlled: The Story of Jon

-Jon, a 40-year old businessman had a series of relationships each lasting around six months to a year.
+Jon, a 40-year-old businessman had a series of relationships each lasting around six months to a year.
 He fell madly in love with brunette after brunette and pursued each of them vigorously until the moment things became serious and “her thoughts of marriage” were in the air.
 At that moment everything would reverse and he would feel like the hunted one instead of the hunter.
-Jon would become anxious, agitated and feel like he had to get away from each woman at all costs, as if his very life depended on it.
+Jon would become anxious, and agitated and feel like he had to get away from each woman at all costs as if his very life depended on it.
 In his last relationship, Jon claimed that he was forced into an actual engagement.
 But he was saved by an unlikely ally.
 He told me that right after he gave her the ring, he started having full-blown panic attacks.
 Jon described them as attacks in which he couldn’t breathe and his chest became so tight and painful that he thought he was having a heart attack.
 With these frightening symptoms, Jon felt like he had the excuse he needed.
 He told his girlfriend that something was really wrong with him and he broke up with her.

 During therapy, Jon came to realize that his fear of being smothered had destroyed his last relationship and would prevent him from any chance at real love.
 Only then did he begin working seriously on facing and overcoming his severe commitment fears.